zeevo/zeevo/README.md

 ## I'm looking to collaborate on

-- 🕸 Professional websites, web applications, and blogs, portfolios
+- 🕸 Professional websites, web applications, blogs, and portfolios
-- 🔧 JAMStack setups and plugins
+- 🔧 NextJS setups and plugins

 ## FAQs